pyca/pyopenssl/doc/api/ssl.rst

 .. py:method:: Connection.get_protocol_version()

     Retrieve the version of the SSL or TLS protocol used by the Connection.
-    For example, it will return ``0x303`` for connections made over TLS version 1.2, or ``Unknown`` for connections that were not successfully established.
+    For example, it will return ``0x769`` for connections made over TLS version 1.

 .. py:method:: Connection.get_protocol_version_name()